kirokuan/jekyll/_posts/2016-12-30-Make-C#-MVC-compatible-with-web-form-request.md

 ---
 layout: post
-title: "Make C# MVC web api compatible with www-url-encoded header"
+title: "Make MVC web api compatible with www-url-encoded header"
 date: 2016-12-30 00:00:00
 tags: C# MVC web-api
-description: make MVC api support both  Content-Type: application/x-www-form-urlencoded or JSON
+description: make MVC api support both  Content-Type: application/x-www-form-urlencoded or application/JSON
 ---

 Recently, we migrated the old projects to new MVC web api. we preserved the the api that is implemented by web-form.
 There is no problem for api, since the router can redirect the erequest to them.
 However, for new api,we need to make is compatible with form-encoded format.